richarddmorey/tweetRcode/README.md

 Depending on the options you've selected, it may take a few seconds to run the code, generate the images, and upload the tweet and gist.

+## Known issues

+* There seems to be an issue where posting a reply to *someone else's tweet* gets posted on your own timeline (not as a reply).
+I assume this is an issue with the [`twitteR`](https://cran.r-project.org/web/packages/twitteR/) package.